Sensor Type: Razer 5G optical

 On the dot

-In terms of performance and accuracy, it’s one of the smoothest and most reliable trackers we’ve tested, and, as such, it is indeed ideal for FPS use.
+Style and design aren't the only factors when choosing the best gaming mouse for you.
+In terms of performance and accuracy, this has one of the smoothest and most reliable trackers we’ve tested, and, as such, it is indeed ideal for FPS use.
 We’re not sure how many people will use that insane 16,000 DPI setting in-game, but we’re guessing we’ll be able to discern them from the crowd by the fact they’re spinning like a gyroscope at all times.
 DPI can be adjusted in a snap using the two buttons south of the mouse wheel, and as you’d expect, you can adjust the five different gradients using Razer’s own software.

 Right, yes.
 The software.
 This won’t be the first or the last time Razer is chastised for this, but submitting an email address in order to create a Razer account just so you can change the color scheme of your mouse isn’t acceptable.
 Stop doing this.
 Corsair doesn’t do it.
 SteelSeries doesn’t do it.
 Stop it, OK?
 OK.
 Except for that issue, the Synapse software does everything it needs to—DPI gradient adjustment, polling rate, RGB profiles, and even custom calibration for use on Razer’s various mouse mats and pads.
 You can save profiles in the software, and later switch between them using—once again—a button on the underside of the Basilisk.
 It’s not as handy as having a button somewhere under your grip, but better that than accidentally pressing it all the time mid-game, eh?